 These are just a few of the companies in operation.
 River outfitters organise trips on both rivers or they’re experts on either the Comal or Guadalupe River, so check this out as well when you’re making your choice.

 If you want to go it alone, you’ll need to do a lot more planning: buy a tube, figure out parking, know where to find the river access points and then get back to your car when you’re done floating.
-In my opinion, it was far easier to have someone do all the organising for us.
+In my opinion, it’s far easier to have someone do all the organising for you.

 New Braunfels river float: Rules of the river

 Your New Braunfels river tubing experience will be so much more fun if you follow a few rules.
 The rules change regularly, so make sure to do you research beforehand.
 This is a good site to stay up to date.
 The company we used did not have the latest information on its website, so we broke a few rules (ahem, don’t tell!) about the containers we brought with us.

 Yes, you can drink alcohol on the river (woo hoo!) but you cannot bring your food and drinks in disposable containers.
 You must pack everything in non-disposable containers.

 - Hydration packs

 - Anything that’s made from a disposable material.
 Think plastic, glass or Styrofoam – that includes foam coolers, Ziploc bags and so on

 You can bring one cooler per person on the New Braunfels river float and it needs to have a locking mechanism and 30 quarts or less.
 That locking mechanism can be as simple as a zip or a Velcro patch – anything that means the contents won’t spill out if the cooler tips over.